insanity54/nanowrimo2017_practice/storynotes.md

 Tsubasa-sensei's plan was for me to work in the mine all week.
 Her plans fell through when I finished that work in one day!
 She's busy with school today, so I'm as free as a bird!
 Marth quickly cast Physical Manifestation and created a suit of armor for himself.
 He trotted into school and found Shiro Neko.
 "Shiro Neko!"
 She looked up and puked.

 "Do you got a hair ball, Shiro-Neko?"
 Marth pulled out his hankerchief and wiped ShiroNeko's face, then patted her on the head. "there, there, cutie pie, it'll be ok".
-Marth knelt down and gently head ShiroNeko's head as she lay in his lap.
+Marth knelt down and gently pet ShiroNeko's head as she lay in his lap.

 A look of overjoyement was on Marth's face as ShiroNeko quietly napped there.